 Understanding, Identifying, Assessing, and Strengthening Cognitive Abilities for All Ages and Abilities through a Multi-Disciplinary Approach

 Learn how to access your learner’s strengths and challenges.
 Understand how and when to integrate exercise, nutrition, vision therapy, sound therapy, neurodevelopmental/ movement therapy, vestibular therapy, and cognitive therapy.
 You will learn different exercises to use in each area to improve learning.
 A holistic approach is the most effective method to strengthen and create neuropathways in the brain.
-The visual, auditory and vestibular systems must be receiving and processing the information quickly and accurately.
-The information then goes to the brain where working memory is needed to think about the information, use it, and send to long-term memory.
-It is also crucial to visualize letters, numbers, and objects for reading/spelling, math, and comprehension.
-Critical thinking, visual-spatial and perceptual reasoning need to be strong as well.
+The visual, auditory, and vestibular systems must receive and process the information quickly and accurately.
+The information then goes to the brain, where working memory is needed to think about the information, use it, and send it to long-term memory.
+Visualizing letters, numbers, and objects for reading/spelling, math, and comprehension is also crucial.
+Critical thinking, visual-spatial, and perceptual reasoning also need to be strong.

 Increasing Cognitive Abilities and Social Skills of Children with Learning Challenges

 You will learn a holistic approach that increases processing, working memory, comprehension, social skills, and critical thinking in children with learning challenges.
-This approach creates a synthesis of cognition, emotions, and values found in Biblical antecedents.
-The Equipping Minds Cognitive Development Curriculum is based on the research of Dr. Reuven Feuerstein’s proving that regardless of age or etiology that cognitive abilities can be increased.
-Intelligence is not static and critical age or period can be overcome.
+This approach synthesizes cognition, emotions, and values found in Biblical antecedents.
+The Equipping Minds Cognitive Development Curriculum is based on the research of Dr. Reuven Feuerstein, proving that regardless of age or etiology that cognitive abilities can be increased.
+Intelligence is not static, and critical age or period can be overcome.
 The human mediator introduces the cognitive prerequisites of learning and the processing of content to extend the individual’s potential by generating new cognitive structures and increased learning capacity.

 The Role of Imagery and Memory in Learning

 Learn how to visualize letters, numbers, and objects to improve reading, math, and comprehension.
 The ability to visualize letters is necessary for spelling and reading, the ability to visualize numbers is necessary for math, and the ability to visualize pictures and concepts is necessary for reading comprehension and critical thinking.
-Learn the exercises to connect these pathways.
+You can learn the exercises to connect these pathways.